motuncoded/alx-listing-app-detail/README.md

 ## Project Overview

-**ALX Listing App** is a solution to the assignment "Insta-Spots".
 The goal of this project is to create a clone of the Airbnb listing page, allowing users to explore and interact with various property listings.
 The app demonstrates core web development concepts such as component-based architecture, reusable interfaces, and static asset management.

 ## Project Structure